 The popular client-server architecture divides communication into two parts: one that takes up all heavy tasks and provides services, known as the server, and the other one that enjoys those services, known as the client.

 In general client-server communication, the client simply sends a request asking for resources or services to the server, and the server responds to that request.
+There are two primary models for API design: RPC and REST.

 For client-server communication, clients and servers need to have libraries that can understand the protocol in which they are communicating.
-A protocol is a language or set of internet communication rules.
-They are transport mechanisms that follow some guidelines for transporting data over the internet.
+A protocol is a language or set of Internet communication rules.
+They are transport mechanisms that follow some guidelines for transporting data over the Internet.

 The second most important aspect of client communication is the message format on which both the client and server can agree.
 This message format is based on some schemas, and by not following these schemas, communication wouldn’t be taking place.
 Message formats can be similar to XML, which adheres to a schema, or a JSON file, which must contain specific key-value pairs.

 Another important aspect of this type of communication to understand is that it is based on a request and response mechanism, which means that the server only communicates when the client initiates the communication.
-With REST and GraphQL, this is mostly unidirectional.
+With REST APIs and GraphQL, this is mostly unidirectional.
 This is a basic problem that will be solved by technology like gRPC.

 We talked about the emergence of REST.
 Now let’s deep dive into its core technology.
 So let me tell you that REST stands for Representational State Transfer.
 Rest is a standardized software architectural style, an API used a lot in the industry.